 The trkME tracker is a versatile, multi-system tracking device designed to enhance the safety and operational efficiency of UAS.
-It features a comprehensive range of RF systems, including ADS-B MODE A/C/S IN, and precise MODE A/C/S timestamp functionalities.
+It features a comprehensive range of RF systems, including ADS-B receiver.
 This ensures robust communication and positioning capabilities, essential for navigating congested airspaces.
+It is available in three different functional variants: trkME, trkME+ and trkME-PRO